code-q-web-factory/Neos-Skeleton/README.md

 For questions about the boilerplate feel free to write in the Slack channel #general and tag me with @rolandschuetz

-The development of this boilerpalte is sponsored by [Code Q](https://codeq.at/de/kontakt).
+The development of this boilerplate is sponsored by [Code Q](https://codeq.at/de/kontakt).
 We can consult your company on Neos setups and build processes.
 Get in contact: rs@codeq.at

 ## License